 Taking Charge of Her Mental Health

-Wharton learned that one of the best residential treatment programs was located nearby, in a suburb in Baltimore County: The Retreat, part of the Sheppard Pratt Health System.
+Wharton learned that one of the best residential treatment programs was located nearby, in a suburb in Baltimore County: The Retreat by Sheppard Pratt.

 “I had never left my daughter or the household for more than four days,” she recalls.
 “I felt very nervous and apprehensive about going away for 20 days and doing something for myself, which had become an uncomfortable and foreign concept to me, because I had been giving all my energy outside myself since my daughter was born.”